sophieKaelin/ready4researchGIT/changingcode.md

 2. Run `git status` to view the files you've changed in the workspace.
 <kbd>![git status screenshot](screenshots/commit-2.png)</kbd>

-3. If you'd like to view the changes you made, run `git diff` or `git diff <FILE-NAME`.
-The file(s) should appear, some with a (+) and others with a (-) depending on if you removed or added that element to the file.
+3. If you'd like to view the changes you made to that file, run `git diff <FILE-NAME>`.
+The file should appear with some (+) and (-) symbols depending on whether you removed or added that element to the file.
 It is a good way of checking your file is in the right condition to stage and/or commit.
 <kbd>![git diff screenshot](screenshots/commit-3.png)</kbd>

 4. Stage your changes - move them from your workspace to the staging index.
 There are two ways of doing this: